The round-up: wrap your mitts around the Gold Coast’s best pies

 If winter has you craving deliciously warm comfort food, you’re not alone!
 Sometimes you just can’t beat the satisfying crunch of the crispy, flaky exterior and the gooey, steamy centre of a good old-fashioned pie.
 From not-so-dirty street pies to the more exotic varieties, we’ve round-up some of the coast’s best pies to sink your teeth into.

-Pie Pie, Burleigh Heads: Like the sound of brioche cheeseburger pies, macaroni and cheese pies, and karaage chicken pies?
+Pie Pie, Burleigh Heads: Like the sound of chunky porterhouse steak pies, beef brisket and four-cheese macaroni pies and Thai chicken curry pies?
 Then follow your nose to Burleigh’s seaside outpost, Pie Pie.
 Absolutely everything (from the pastry to the tomato sauce) is made in house from scratch daily, all of the meat is grass fed and the produce is sourced locally.
 Yep, this lot take the pie game very seriously.

-Burleigh Baker, Burleigh: Handmade by possibly the most passionate bunch of bakers around, the Burleigh Baker pies are crafted using two types of fermented pastry and filled with high-quality ingredients such as grass-fed beef and Jerusalem artichoke, chicken and vegetables, and creamy mushroom.
+Burleigh Baker, Burleigh: Handmade by possibly the most passionate bunch of bakers around, the Burleigh Baker pies are crafted using two types of fermented pastry and filled with high-quality ingredients.
+Grab them in flavours like classic beef mince, chicken, leek, pea and tarragon and slow-cooked pork belly and black-eye peas.
 These flaky gems are truly some of the best.

-Paddock Bakery, Miami: Do yourself a favour and go to Paddock, order a slow-cooked beef, smoked speck and cheddar-cheese pie, complete with buttery, flaky hand-made puff pastry.
-It comes with house-made ketchup and there’s an option to add a slice of sourdough with butter on the side – definitely do this.
-Oh, and have you tried the butter-chicken pie?
+Paddock Bakery, Miami: Do yourself a favour and go to Paddock to order a steak, bacon and cheese pie, complete with buttery, flaky hand-made puff pastry.
+Oh, and have you tried the butter-chicken curry pie?
 The slow-cooked tender curry is encased in the flaky pastry with just the right amount of kick, making it the perfect winter warmer.

-The Bread Social, Tweed Heads: In true Bread Social style, the pies here take a delicious shift away from your everyday varieties.
-Think slow-braised beef cheek topped with minted peas and a potato floater, and the Balter Bunny Pie – wild rabbit braised in Balter’s brown ale with mustard seed and winter veg.
-You’ll want these in your pie hole immediately.
+The Bread Social, Tweed Heads and Currumbin Waters: In true Bread Social style, the pies here take a delicious shift away from your everyday varieties.
+The specials are ever-changing, but one thing is for sure – you’ll want these in your pie hole immediately.

 Flour Bakery, Southport: Pie lovers know they are in good hands at Flour Bakery in The Brickworks on Ferry Road.
 If you haven’t had the butter chicken pie here, you haven’t lived.
-There’s also an award-winning wagyu beef pie, a kid-friendly old-fashioned minced-meat variety, plus the likes of chicken and leek, wagyu beef with mushy peas, and a glorious lamb-curry pie.
+Past flavours have also included a wagyu beef pie, an old-fashioned minced-meat variety, plus the likes of chicken and leek, wagyu beef with mushy peas, and a glorious lamb-curry pie.

 Fosters Bakery, Nobby Beach: When a company has no need for a website and/or a social media presence, you know they must be doing something right and Foster’s Bakery at Nobbys is certainly no exception.
-With 11 ridiculously tasty flavour combinations on offer, it’s a tough choice but our pick is definitely the lamb and rosemary pie.
-Just pop a small amount of tomato sauce on top (just a tiny squirt) and thank us later.
+With a huge selection of ridiculously tasty flavour combinations on offer, it’s a tough choice but we know you’re up for the challenge.

 Fuel Bakehouse Currumbin and Cabarita: Forget servo pies filled with meat of questionable quality, Fuel’s pies are baked fresh throughout the day using seven-hour slow cooked beef.
 In fact, the deep-dish pies are so tasty, the oven is constantly firing to keep up with the strong demand.
 Pay a visit to its Currumbin bakehouse or venture south of the border to Caba for your fix.